This might help you if you:

 - Use a neutral tone of voice.

 - Be respectful, even when calling for help.
-Remember that the person is probably feeling some shame and guilt, along with their anger, and will be very sensitive to any imagined insult.
+Remember that the person is probably feeling a degree of shame and guilt, along with their anger, and will be very sensitive to any imagined insult.

 Calming down – The conversation